ibrahemesam/repo-view/README.md

 </pre>
 <pre><strong>NB: </strong> public repos can also be viewed</pre>
 <hr>
+<pre>if you like this project, give it a Star ⭐</pre
 <pre>
 <strong style="color: red;">!!
 Warning !!</strong>: any one with the url can preview and clone the repo
     so, put it only on your CV and send it only to employers